siddharthtiwari-03/UnSQL/Readme.md

 #### encryption

 **encryption** parameter accepts value in `key: value` pair where each pair represents the configurations related to encryption / decryption of the column(s).
-These local level configuration(s) override global level encryption configuration(s) set in the `config` property of the `model` class.
-These configuration(s) only effect the local level execution and does not impact any other execution and can vary for each execution call as desired.
+These local level configuration(s) will override global level encryption configuration(s) set in the `config` property of the `model` class.
+These configuration(s) only effect the local level execution and does not impact any other execution(s) or invocation(s) and can vary for each execution call as desired.
 It can hold any one of the four configurations (or all):

 ```javascript
 const result = await User.find({